 However, if you leave your current employer for any reason, you may have to repay any loans within 60 days.
-If you’re unable to repay within the window of time, then you could face the 10% tax penalty.
+If you’re unable to repay within the window of time, you could face a 10% tax penalty.

 Low and No Down Payment Mortgages

 Instead of getting a loan for your down payment, you can look into some of the government-backed loans that offer low and no down payment mortgages.